 While not every missed opportunity is as large as the web browser, the pattern is prevalent among companies.
 Here is how things go wrong:

 We have a habit of treating the spreadsheet promise as if it were real, as if managing to the spreadsheet is managing the company and making good decisions.
-The dangerous part of this habit is that sometimes we take the promise so seriously it become a self-fulfilling prophesy, and we get merely the results promised, that is, the minimum promise we could get away with to support the funding.
-Rarely is this the full value of the opportunity.
+The dangerous part of this habit is that sometimes we take the promise so seriously it becomes a self-fulfilling prophecy, and we get merely the results promised, that is, the minimum promise we could get away with to support the funding.
+Rarely is this the full value of the opportunity

 Some projects do in fact over-deliver on their small promises, and we celebrate the achievement.
 This small success validates the method and makes us feel good about the whole process.
 But it is a consolation prize, masking a massive opportunity that has been lost.